“Wow, Danny, you’re like the Freddy Krueger of blogging—wherever I turn, you’re there!”

-The value of guest posts increases exponentially with the number of posts that you write.
+The value of guest posts increases exponentially with the number of posts you write.

-In other words, two guest posts is worth a lot more than just two individual posts, three are worth a LOT more than two, and so forth.
+In other words, two guest posts is worth a lot more than just two individual posts on your own site.
+Three are worth a LOT more than two, and so forth.

-The reason why goes back to the truism we’ve all learned about the number of impressions you need to make in order for people to notice you, coupled with people’s tendency to forget, and get distracted.
+Why?
+It goes back to the truism we’ve all learned about the number of impressions you need to make in order for people to notice you, coupled with people’s tendency to forget and get distracted.

-Imagine a “meter of attention” – every time people see you, that meter gets bumped up a little higher.
+Imagine an “attention meter.”
+Every time people see you, that meter gets bumped up a little higher.
 But then, whenever they aren’t seeing you, it’s slowly dropping back down.